Off-Grid Solar and Wind-Generated Power

 As for the over-voltage being so extreme, it was later found that the blocking diode connection was faulty (so my glee turned to glum).
 I'm assuming that the 200+ voltage results were due to their having been no load on the generator.
 My two-wire unit does not come with a brake and without a load could destroy the unit (which would be bad).

-Early Morning Solar Energy
+Early Morning Solar Voltage

-Early Morning Wind Energy
+Early Morning Wind Voltage

 More of this?